TheresAFewConors/Sooty/README.md

   - Create dynamic email templates that can be used as a base for phishing triage response.(.msg only, .eml coming in future update)
   - Perform analysis enrichment on phishing mails using the HaveIBeenPwned database, (Requires API Key).
   - Submit URL's to [PhishTank](https://www.phishtank.com/). (see requirements)
+  - Reference the [Wiki](https://github.com/TheresAFewConors/Sooty/wiki/Getting-Started#navigating-the-menus) for a map of the menu layout.

 ![](readmeimages/email_analysis.gif)

 ## Requirements